-Marking the wrong space on the answer sheet
+Clicking the wrong circle on the computer

 Since there are a limited number of questions on each examination, careless errors such as these are costly.
-Check as each answer choice is marked on the answer sheet to ensure that the answer chosen is the one being marked.
-As an additional check, after the exam is complete, go back over every question and answer it again.
+Check as each answer choice is clicked on the computer screen to ensure that the answer chosen is the one being clicked.
+As an additional check, after the exam is complete, go back over every question and answer it again before clicking "submit."